anthonykasza/crypto-terms/README.md

 honeypot contracts - publish a contract to the blockchain which looks to be vulnerable, but isn't. attackers send the contract tokens in an attempt to drain/exploit the contract. the exploits don't work as the attackers expect, thus funding the contract. eventually, the contract owner withdraws the contract's balance.

+Pig-Butchering Scam (杀猪盘) - using a dating app to contact a target and eventually convincing them to send you their tokens

+ransomware - encrypt some data (files or databases), lock a browser (browser lockers), or lock an endpoint and hold it ransom

+clippers - injecting new data into a user's clipboard. if malware sees that a source wallet address has been copied to the clipboard, replace it with a different address.

+cryptojacker - mining on system without permission. [norton 360 now comes with a crypto~jacker~miner](https://krebsonsecurity.com/2022/01/norton-360-now-comes-with-a-cryptominer/)

 References and Notable Literature